Billy Bremner: Doncaster Rovers (1989–1991)

 In July 1989 Bremner went back as manager to Doncaster, who had fallen back into the Fourth Division during his absence.
 He signed Lincoln City winger John McGinley and Leeds midfielder John Stiles, and led the club to a 20th-place finish in 1989–90, which represented a small improvement on the previous season.
 Greater success came in the Football League Trophy, Rovers reaching the area finals, where they were beaten by Third Division leaders Tranmere Rovers.

 New additions for the 1990–91 campaign were Peterborough United goalkeeper Paul Crichton, Stoke City defender Andy Holmes and Tottenham Hotspur midfielder Eddie Gormley, as well as his former Leeds captain Brendan Ormsby.
 Rovers were top of the table at the turn of the year, but injuries and lack of form caused results to fall away, as did hopes of promotion, and Doncaster finished the campaign in 11th place.
 Rovers started the 1991–92 season badly and Bremner tendered his resignation on 2 November, with the club sitting bottom of the Football League.

 Personal life and later years

 Family and post-football activity

 Bremner married Veronica Dick on 14 November 1962.
-He had a ghost-written column in Shoot throughout the 1970s.
+He had a ghost-written column in Shoot magazine throughout the 1970s.
 After retiring from football in November 1991 he took up work as an after dinner speaker.